 Home routers will work with Switcher in most cases, but proximity is very important.
 The same guidelines listed above still apply: Keep your devices close to the center of your wireless connection and use a 5GHz router if possible.
 The Apple AirPort Extreme ($199) is a good router for getting started and is easy to configure; however, it’s unclear how much longer these routers will be in production with recent reports from Apple about discontinuing its networking hardware product line.

 - Wireless Router With Access Points

 The best way to improve performance and ensure a strong connection between devices is to invest in a dedicated networking setup for Switcher.
-By starting with a router and single access point, you can take a modular approach to expanding your network setup.
+By starting with a router and a single access point, you can take a modular approach to expand your network setup.
 Ubiquiti makes good networking gear at an affordable price point and has recently released some mesh networking solutions that make setting up WiFi with multiple antennas and even coverage easy.